Dacredible/vue-skeleton-screen/README.md

 ## Dependencies

-- **Vuetify**, not included in package, you should install it on your own.
-For information, go to https://vuetifyjs.com/en/.
+- **Vue**, This is a component written in vue and can only use for Vue projects.
+For information, go to https://vuejs.org/.

 ## Api